Associate Professor, Department of Pathology and Laboratory Medicine

 Michael joined the Dawson Lab in 2011 under UCLA's ACCESS program and received his PhD in Cellular and Molecular Pathology in 2015.
 While in the Dawson Lab, Michael studied the role of WNT7B in autocrine Wnt/β-catenin signaling and the effects of ICG-001 and calcipotriol in pancreatic cancer.
 He is currently a Postdoctoral Scholar at Pfizer investgating the effects of autophagy manipulation in tumor cells on the immune response to cancer.

 Rachel was a summer student through the Amgen Scholars Program and researches alterations of lipid metabolism in pancreatic cancer.
-She is currently majoring in Biology at University of New Hampshire with plans to attend graduate school.
+She majored in Biology at University of New Hampshire and has recently been accepted to Case Western Reserve University for graduate school in their Biomedical Sciences Training Program.
 During her stint in the lab, Rachel researched the effects of various lipid metabolism drugs on TCF7L1.

 Claire was a summer student through the Amgen Scholars Program and researched the effects of calcipotriol in pancreatic cancer.
 She graduated from Oregon State University with a BS in Biology and a BA in International Studies in 2015 and is attending Oregon Health and Science University School of Medicine.